 - For-Profit/Non-Profit Business Activities

 Students provide assistance to clients under close attorney supervision.
-Student work is overseen by the Clinic Supervising Attorney and three volunteer attorneys, each of whom specialize in for-profit or non-profit business development.
-Recently the clinic added an extensive on-line Resource Library to provide additional research support to students – including over 100 links to practice manuals, articles, lecture materials, and sample legal documents.
+Student work is overseen by the Clinic Director or a Supervising Attorney, each of whom specialize in for-profit or non-profit business development.
+Recently, NBCLC formed an extensive on-line Resource Library to provide additional research support to students – including over 100 links to practice manuals, articles, lecture materials, and sample legal documents.
 To respond to many student requests to continue beyond one term, an Advanced clinic class option was added in 2009.

-The clinic is unique among other transactional clinics in involving alumni and other volunteer professionals in student supervision.
+NBCLC is unique among other transactional clinics in involving alumni and other volunteer professionals in student and client support.
 Over 40 volunteer attorneys and entrepreneurs donate their time and expertise to give guidance to students on specific subject areas.
 The clinic also utilizes pro bono attorneys from leading Bay Area firms who agree to advise clinic clients whose issues exceed the course’s scope.

-Student evaluations and client feedback have been consistently positive and have helped shape clinic service provision and course curriculum.
+Student evaluations and client feedback have been consistently positive and have helped shape clinical service provision and course curriculum.